Mexico City Nightlife | The 11 Best Bars and Clubs in 2020

 One of my favorite places in Mexico City and one of the most beautiful bars I’ve ever been to.
 Tends to attract groups and an attractive, well-dressed crowd.

-Janis and Cafe Paraiso two of the top clubs right now and like a block apart.
-Had a good time at both.
-Don’t really have a favorite.
+Janis and Cafe Paraiso are two of the top clubs right now and like a block apart.
+I had a good time at both, but I don’t have a favorite.
 Much of a muchness, you could say.

 Aurora is a high-end restaurant with a small bar area.
 Cool looking restaurant.
 Good to pre-game with friends or for a date.